Choosing The Right Squarespace Template

 Blog Page: I’ve already explained why every website needs a blog, but not all blogs are created equal.
 If you are particularly focused on displaying meta data or lots of post information in your blog, that will affect which template you choose.

 Index Page: Index pages are an incredible way to organize content (text and images) in a single collection, usually in a series of scrolling sections.
 Index pages will vary a lot depending on the template and not all templates support them.
-If you like the look of an index page but it isn’t offered in your first choice template, you can always work around this by dispalying the content from multiple collections on a single page using summary blocks.
+If you like the look of an index page but it isn’t offered in your first choice template, you can always work around this by displaying the content from multiple collections on a single page using summary blocks.

 Gallery Page: I love including full width images in my websites but sometimes a gallery block makes more sense.
 Think about the image aesthetic you’re going for because that will determine into the template you go with.